-With respect to our Topgolf business in particular, our ability to fund the construction and opening of new Topgolf venues may depend on our ability to fund or otherwise secure financing for the associated development costs.
+With respect to our Topgolf business, our ability to fund the construction and opening of new venues may depend on our ability to fund or otherwise secure financing for the associated development costs.
 We have historically financed the construction of venues through third-party developer or real estate financing companies.
 In these cases, while we are still required to fund a portion of venue development costs ourselves, our financing partner will purchase or lease the land and fund a majority of venue development costs during and after construction, which reduces our required capital outlay.
-Should these or similar financing partners, legal, regulatory or other changes, including the availability of sufficient amounts of financing and conditions in the global financing markets and our prospects and credit ratings, that make these financing arrangements less attractive to them or any other reason, our growth prospects would be materially and adversely affected.
+Should these or similar financing arrangements become less available to us in the future, whether due to changes in relationships with financing partners, legal, regulatory or other changes, including the availability of sufficient amounts of financing and conditions in the global financing markets and our prospects and credit ratings, that make these financing arrangements less attractive to them or any other reason, our growth prospects would be materially and adversely affected.
 In addition, in cases where we are not able to finance venue construction through one of our financing partners, we will be required to fund the full amount of venue development costs ourselves.
 If we are unable to finance the construction and development of new venues on acceptable terms or at all, or if we or our financing partners default on our or their respective obligations to fund construction, we could be required to delay, significantly curtail or eliminate planned openings of additional Topgolf venues, which could have a material adverse effect on our business, financial condition and results of operations.